 Report: US sought to monitor Trump adviser last summer

-WASHINGTON - A published report says the FBI obtained a court order to monitor communications of an adviser to then-candidate Donald Trump last summer.
+WASHINGTON - A newspaper report says the FBI obtained a secret court order last summer to monitor the communications of Carter Page, an adviser to then-candidate Donald Trump, because the government had reason to believe Page was acting as a Russian agent.

-The Washington Post reported Tuesday the application to a special court to monitor Carter Page was part of the investigation into potential links between the Republican's presidential campaign and Russia.
-The newspaper cited unnamed law enforcement and other U.S. officials.
+The Washington Post, citing unnamed law enforcement and other U.S. officials, says the government surveillance application laid out the basis for believing that Page had knowingly engaged in intelligence activities on Russia's behalf.
+The newspaper said the application includes contacts Page had with a Russian intelligence operative in 2013.

-Page tells The Associated Press he believes the basis for the court order was "unjustified" and blames the Obama administration for suppressing "dissidents who did not fully support their failed foreign policy."
+Page has denied having improper ties to Russia.
+He tells the Associated Press he is "happy" the court order has been revealed and blames the Obama administration for trying to "suppress dissidents who did not fully support their failed foreign policy."

-An FBI spokesman did not immediately return a call seeking comment from The AP.

-The application for surveillance explained why investigators believed Page was an agent of Russia, officials told the newspaper.

 More News